End of life care and support

 The NHS Choices (link opens in new window) website provide information on all aspects of end of life care.

-The National Council for Palliative Care (link opens in new window) provide information and advice for patients, carers, health and social care professionals.
+The National Council for Palliative Care (link opens in new window) provides information and advice for patients, carers, health and social care professionals.

 The Dying Matters (link opens in new window) website provides advice on what to do if you are concerned about the quality of the end of life care being received by someone you know.